-outdoors or both? (please read guidance note 3) Both Please provide further details. (please read guidance note 4) We would like to have the occasional small ballet performance State any seasonal variations for the performances of dance. (please read guidance note 5) Christmas time Please state any non-standard timings, where you intend to use the premises for the performance of dance at different times from the Standard days and times listed? (please read guidance note 6) Anything of a similar description falling g under Music or Dance Standard Times Standard days and timings, where you intend to use the premi dance. (please read guidance note 7) Please enter times in 2 Day Every Day 12:00 23:00 Anything of a similar description falling g under Music or Dance Please give a description of the type of entertainment you will be providing.
-Will the entertainment take place indoors or outdoors or both?(please read guidance note 3) l Both Please provide further details.(please read guidance note 4) State any seasonal variations for the entertainment.(please read guidance note 5) Please state any non-standard timings, where you intend to use the premises for entertainment at different times from the Standard days and times listed? (please read guidance note
+Will the performances of dance take place indoors or outdoors or both? (please read guidance note 3)

+Please provide further details. (please read guidance note 4)

+State any seasonal variations for the performances of dance. (please read guidance note 5)

+Please state any non-standard timings, where you intend to use the premises for the performance of dance at different times from the Standard days and times listed? (please read guidance note 6)

+We would like to have performance the occasional small ballet Christmas time

+Anything of a similar description falling under Music or Dance Standard Times

+Standard days and timings, where you intend to use the premises for anything of a similar description falling under music or dance. (please read guidance note 7) Please enter times in 24hr format (HH:MM)

+Day -

+Every Day

+- 100

+12:00

+23:00

+23:00

+Anything of a similar description falling under Music or Dance

+Please give a description of the type of entertainment you will be providing.

+Will the entertainment take place indoors or outdoors or both?(please read guidance note 3)

+Please provide further details.(please read guidance note 4)

+State any seasonal variations for the entertainment.(please read guidance note 5)

+Please state any non-standard timings, where you intend to use the premises for entertainment at different times from the Standard days and times listed? (please read guidance note 6)

+Both